Overview of the College of Engineering & Information Sciences

 Students may continue their education by earning a master's degree in Electrical Engineering through the College of Engineering & Information Sciences.
 Or they may continue their education with a graduate degree program at DeVry University's Keller Graduate School of Management, which offers the following program areas of study:

-Whatever your choice, all of Keller's master's degree programs provide graduates with the credentials and real-world learning experience required to hold leadership positions in some of the fastest-growing fields and industries in the marketplace.
+Whatever your choice, all of Keller's master's degree programs are designed to provide graduates with the credentials and real-world learning experience required to hold leadership positions in some of the fastest-growing fields and industries in the marketplace.

 Whether you are looking to attend a traditional campus or an online university, DeVry University is the place where you can gain the skills, credentials, and respect you need to succeed in the world of engineering and information science.
 The proof is in the numbers.
 By earning your degree with DeVry, you have an opportunity at a best in class career outcome: In 2012, 90% of DeVry University graduates actively seeking employment had careers in their field within 6 months of graduation.*